danielpozsar/grogupy/docs/source/development/index.rst

 ---------------------

-Before releasing you should be sure that pytest runs without errors including the benchmarks as well.
+Before releasing you should be sure that pytest runs without errors including benchmarks.
 All new features should be documented in both docs and in the relevant **__init__.py** files and new tests should be created.
-The example notebooks should be run as well and the documentation building should not throw any warnings after removing the **_genrated** folder from **API** and running ``make clean``, ``make build``.
+The example notebooks should be run and the documentation building should not throw any warnings after removing the **_genrated** folder from **API** and running ``make clean``, ``make build``.